The retiree behind the roof garden that brought back a kampung spirit

 Despite such struggles, the roof garden won an Environmental and Biodiversity Award from the National Parks Board the next year, and with it a cash award of S$1,000.
 That was when Mr Ee suffered one of the biggest blows.

 To use the money, his committee had to join the Dover Crescent RC.
-But the other members objected, as the RC had not given them financial support in the first place.
+But the other members objected, as the RC had not given them funding in the first place.

 They quit, leaving him to join the RC alone in the hope that he could engage more residents.